Shehu Sani Reacts As Man Suffers Temporal Blindness While Attempting To Break Guinness World Record | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Shehu Sani Reacts As Man Suffers Temporal Blindness While Attempting To Break Guinness World Record

-A few minutes ago, civil rights activist, and former Kaduna Lawmaker, Senator Shehu Sani took to social media to urge the Guinness Book of World Records to assess the health conditions of Nigerian contestants after a man, Tembu Ebere, was reported to have gone blind temporarily while attempting to break a record for crying.
+Recently, civil rights advocate and former Kaduna lawmaker Senator Shehu Sani called on the Guinness Book of World Records to examine the health of Nigerian competitors after Tembu Ebere was said to have temporarily lost his sight while attempting to set a record for crying.

-In a report published by Sahara Reporters on Tuesday, July 18, Ebere went temporarily blind after forcing himself to cry for seven days in the bid to set a 100-hour Guinness World Record for the longest time spent crying by an individual.
+Ebere forced himself to cry for seven days in an effort to break the record for the longest period of time spent sobbing by an individual, according to a report from Sahara Reporters on Tuesday, July 18.
+After forcing himself to cry for that long, Ebere briefly lost his vision.

-Taking to his verified Twitter handle to react, Sani, who represented Kaduna Central Constituency at the 8th National Assembly, urged the international organization to begin demanding for the medical record of potential contestants in the bid to avert any future mishaps, especially considering the level of pressure and stress that these participants often subject themselves to.
+In response, Sani, who served as the 8th National Assembly’s representative for Kaduna Central Constituency, urged the international organisation to start requesting the medical records of prospective contestants in an effort to prevent any further mishaps, particularly given the amount of pressure and stress that these participants frequently subject themselves to.

 )